danielbarter/personal_website_code_old/CV.md

 ## Papers
 - Fusing Binary Interface Defects in Topological Phases: The ${\bf Vec}(\mathbb{Z}/p\mathbb{Z})$ case.
-Joint with Jacob Bridgeman and Corey Jones. [arXiv:1810.09469](https://arxiv.org/abs/1810.09469)
+Joint with Jacob Bridgeman and Corey Jones. [arXiv:1810.09469](https://arxiv.org/abs/1810.09469).
 - Domain walls in topological phases and the Brauer-Picard ring for ${\bf Vec}(\mathbb{Z}/p\mathbb{Z})$.
-Joint with Jacob Bridgeman and Corey Jones. [arXiv:1806.01279](https://arxiv.org/abs/1806.01279)
+Joint with Jacob Bridgeman and Corey Jones. [arXiv:1806.01279](https://arxiv.org/abs/1806.01279).
+To appear in Communications in Mathematical Physics.
 - Deligne categories and representations of the infinite symmetric group.
-Joint with Inna Entova-Aizenbud and Thorsten Heidersdorf. [arXiv:1706.03645](https://arxiv.org/abs/1706.03645)
+Joint with Inna Entova-Aizenbud and Thorsten Heidersdorf. [arXiv:1706.03645](https://arxiv.org/abs/1706.03645).
 - Eigenvalues of rotations and braids in spherical fusion categories.
-Joint with Corey Jones and Henry Tucker. [arXiv:1611.00071](https://arxiv.org/abs/1611.00071)
+Joint with Corey Jones and Henry Tucker. [arXiv:1611.00071](https://arxiv.org/abs/1611.00071).
+To appear in Journal of Algebra.
-- Computing the minimal model for the quantum symmetric algebra. [arXiv:1610.05204](https://arxiv.org/abs/1610.05204)
+- Computing the minimal model for the quantum symmetric algebra. [arXiv:1610.05204](https://arxiv.org/abs/1610.05204).
-- A remark about 6j symbols and young semi-normal form. [arXiv:1610.05248](https://arxiv.org/abs/1610.05248)
+- A remark about 6j symbols and young semi-normal form. [arXiv:1610.05248](https://arxiv.org/abs/1610.05248).
-- Noetherianity and rooted trees. [arXiv:1509.04228](http://arxiv.org/abs/1509.04228)
+- Noetherianity and rooted trees. [arXiv:1509.04228](http://arxiv.org/abs/1509.04228).

 ## Invited Talks